alaserm/VisualTAF/README.md

 ExcelTAF is a simple, but powerful tool for rapid and easy creation of maintainalbe test automation scripts.
 ExcelTAF allows assembly of test cases in EXCEL by **copy/pasting** keywords in Excel sheet and feeding them with test data from another sheets in the same workbook.
 Also this tool allows you to cut your test execution time **tenfold** by running your tests in parallel in multiple browsers at the same time.\
-This tool is designed to enforces **test automation best practices**, so there is no "record and playback" functionality or other features that are not used by *REAL life test automation experts* as they make scripts unmaintainable.
+This tool is designed to enforces **test automation best practices**, so there is no "record and playback" functionality or other features that are not used by *REAL life test automation experts* as they make scripts unmaintainable. \
+It supports Selenium grid and local test execution
+It supports Angular and JQuery ajax waits **!!!New!!!** API testing is available now.

 [![Main Screen](http://23.236.144.243/VisualTAFScreenshots/overallcomponents3.png)](http://23.236.144.243/VisualTAFScreenshots/overallcomponents3.png)